• Skip to primary navigation

 Once you have mastered gardening you need to start thinking about how you will save that extra food to make the most of it in your home.
 A popular way to preserve food and keep its texture for the long term is canning.
 Caning allows you to fill your pantry with everything from jams and jellies to soups and stews.

 To start out you will want to give water bath canning a try.
-This simple canning method allows you to can high sugar and high acid foods like jelly, pickles, and tomato products and is fairly easy to learn for beginners.
+This simple canning method allows you to can high-sugar and high-acid foods like jelly, pickles, and tomato products and is fairly easy to learn for beginners.
 A water bath canner and some jars are a frugal investment for those getting started.

 When you get comfortable with canning you can take it a step further and learn to use a pressure canner.
 This opens you up to canning more vegetables, meats, and even meals without risk to your family.